Aimeedeer/bigannouncement/doc/hacklog.md

 to be broken.
 We couldn't change the deployment settings or even delete the project.
 When we tried we got 404 messages.

+Aimee reported the bug in the Fleek team's slack channel, but after some time the UI seemed to sort itself out, and she was able to successfully delete and recreate the project.

 ## 2020/07/06